I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/iddcx/ns-iddcx-iddcx_frame_statistics.md

 The size of the frame step array pointed to by pFrameParts

-`FrameSizeInBytes`

-Total size of the data send to device for this frame, this includes all the slices

-`FrameSliceTotal`

-Indicates the number of slices the driver processes the frame in.
-If slices are not used, then this should be set to the value one

-`FrameStatus`

-Indicates the overall status of processing this frame

 `pFrameProcessingStep`

 Array of frame processing steps the driver performed

-`PresentationFrameNumber`

-The frame number provided in the ReleaseAndAcquireBuffer call

-`ProcessedPixelCount`

-The total number of pixels processed in this frame

-`ReEncodeNumber`

-Zero based number to indicate the number of times the same frame has been encoded and sent.
-Re-encodes can be the result of the OS providing the same frame and frame number to the driver to encode or the driver having to re-encode outside of the normal OS presentation to satisfy the protocol.

-`SendCompleteQpcTime`

-Marks the time when the send was reported as complete by the OS.
-This is an optional time stamp that can be used if the driver uses asynchronous transmit API and a completion routine.
-In the event the driver does not have an asynchronous completion routine, this value should be set to zero

 `SendStartQpcTime`